cswaroop/tech-learning/week1/README.md

 ## SQL to GraphQL

 First step would be to define schema and a parallel can be drawn with relational database design.
 First step is defining entities to support business abstractions.
-Database tables are classified into Transaction, Master and
-Reference (code) tables.
+Database tables are classified into Transaction, Master and Reference (code) tables.
+The following schema typically represents  all the complexity we encounter in real-world applications.

 ```
 -- Master table.
 Can be referenced into multiple transaction tables
-CREATE TABLE dealer (
+CREATE TABLE product (
     id int NOT NULL PRIMARY KEY GENERATED ALWAYS AS IDENTITY,
     name text,
     description text